Pep Guardiola has insisted that he will remain Manchester City manager even if the club are relegated over alleged breaches of financial rules.

 Man City deny any wrongdoing and Guardiola is convinced that the club are innocent, but sanctions in the event of a guilty verdict could range from heavy fines, points deductions or even expulsion from multiple competitions.

-Indeed, a report from September claims that the Citizens could be at risk of being expelled from both the FA Cup and EFL Cup as well as the Premier League, while there is also no certainty they would be allowed to continue playing in the Champions League or FIFA Club World Cup if they are found guilty.
+Indeed, a report from September claims that the Citizens could be at risk of being expelled from both the FA Cup and EFL Cup as well as the Premier League, while there is also no certainty that they would be allowed to continue playing in the Champions League or FIFA Club World Cup if they are found guilty.

 Guardiola: 'I will be here if Man City are relegated'